zenmediasocial/Direct3D-S2/README.md

 ## ✨ News

-- Feb 11, 2025: 🔨 We are working on the Gradio demo and will release it soon!
+- May 30, 2025: 🔨 Release inference code and model.
-- Feb 11, 2025: 🎁 Enjoy our improved version of Direct3D with high quality geometry and texture at [https://www.neural4d.com](https://www.neural4d.com/).
+- May 26, 2025: 🎁 Release live demo on 🤗 [Hugging Face](https://huggingface.co/spaces/wushuang98/Direct3D-S2-v1.0-demo).
-- Feb 11, 2025: 🚀 Release inference code of Direct3D and the pretrained models are available at 🤗 [Hugging Face](https://huggingface.co/DreamTechAI/Direct3D/tree/main).
+- May 26, 2025: 🚀 Release paper and project page.

 ## 📝 Abstract